Par Syndicate EIS Fund

 To take advantage of this opportunity, Par Equity uses a collaborative co-investment model.

-They won’t invest unless Angels in the network are also investing.
+It won’t invest unless Angels in the network are also investing.
 This provides an extra layer of due diligence and the Angel investments should help ensure investee companies don’t become lifestyle businesses.

 Par Equity argues that if an investment manager simply doles out funding to ten businesses they will focus predominantly on only one or two.
 They may not intend to but it is only natural.
 Some will do better than others.